davidsonpoole/encryptor/README.md

 2. Download encryptor-1.0.jar from the link above.
 3. Open your Terminal and navigate to the directory of the .jar file.
 4. Run `java -jar encryptor-1.0.jar`.

+## Acknowledgments
+- Huge thanks to https://www.samiam.org/ for explaining the AES key-scheduling and mix-columns algorithms in depth.
+Wikipedia was helpful but this project would have taken countless more hours without this man's help.
+- https://www.ej-technologies.com/products/install4j/overview.html helped me package the JRE into the executable files for Windows and MacOS.